jguegant/tech.blog/content/C++/meta-crush-saga.md

 ![Meta Crush Saga in action]({filename}/images/meta-crush-saga.gif)

 This pixelated gif is a record of me playing **Meta Crush Saga**.
 As you can see, the game runs smoothly enough to make it playable in real-time.
-It is clearly not attractive enough to be able to stream it on Twitch and become the new Pewdiepie, but hey... it works!
+It is clearly not attractive enough to be able to stream it on Twitch and for me to become the new Pewdiepie, but hey... it works!
 One of the funny aspect of having a **game state** stored as a *.txt* is the ability to cheat or test edge-cases really easily.

 Now that I sketched the architecture, we will dive a bit more in the C++17 features used within that project.
 I will not focus on the game logic, as it is very specific to a Match-3, but will instead discuss subjects of C++ that be could applied in other projects too.